 “I thought that maybe, if someone high up enough in the administration wanted this to happen that maybe they could make it happen,” she said.
 “I reached out to people with this kind of access and asked them to please state the case for accessibility, and the irony of striking for such a noble cause while excluding a segment of our own university community.
 Maybe that message got through?”

-Nathan Hunter, third-year political science major, said he felt his professor’s participation in the strike was “half-hearted.”
+Nathan Hunter, a third-year political science major, said he felt his professor’s participation in the strike was “half-hearted.”

 “I’m a political science major, and my professor for media and American politics is the one that striked and told us to use the day to educate ourselves,” Hunter said.
 “But wouldn’t that be a great class to educate us in?”